OmarCaja/SAR/README.md

 ## Master

-Is the stable branch so we should make MR in this branch and the other developer one must approve it.
+Is the stable branch so we should make MR in this branch and the other developer must approve it.